JohannesPausch/JohannesPausch.github.io/CV.md

 ## Current Role
-Doctoral Prize Fellow in the Department of Mathematics at Imperial College Londond
+Doctoral Prize Fellow in the Department of Mathematics at Imperial College London

 ## Previous Positions and Education